nikos-amofa/interview-rounds-react-ts/README.md

 yarn dev
 ```

 - This project uses localStorage for API mock.
-Initially, there's no data in the local storage, so you will see text "Fetching...".
+If the local storage is empty, it automatically resets the local storage with default data
-- Click button "Reset LocalStorage" on the top left and refresh the page
+- You can click button "Reset LocalStorage" on the top left to reset the local storage data and refresh the page to see the results.
 - The interview rounds list will show up.
 Now play around!

 ## Project description